itsmesonia/colt-webdevbootcamp-notes/README.md

 4. The server responds with instructions with code that my browser can understand.
 5. So the job of my browser is essentially to display or to render content for the user, for humans, for human eyes/ears.

-# HTML Essentials- markup language
+# Section 3: HTML Essentials- markup language

 - Boilerplate - template
 - HTML root element